cjacker/opensource-toolchain-8051/README.md

 ```
 NOTE, 'file' command take 'filename' without suffix.

-After 'firmware' loaded to device, the sources will be loaded into DDD's window automatically, then you can set breakpoint, run, continue, step, etc. Just as gdb.

-newcdb is still lack of some features, but can be used to debug program.
+After 'firmware.ihx' loaded to device, the corresponding sources will be loaded into DDD's window automatically, then you can set breakpoint/ run/continue/step..., Just as gdb. newcdb is still lack of some features, but can be used to debug program.

 <img src="https://user-images.githubusercontent.com/1625340/175755827-3ab167c8-52d0-4592-870c-66fd13253412.png" width=50%/>

-By the way, I use Xft font with motif, please append:
+By the way, I use Xft font with MOTIF for better look&feel, please append:

 ```
 *renderTable: xft
 *xft*fontType: FONT_IS_XFT
 *xft*fontName: Monospace
 ```
-to `~/.Xresources`, and run `xrdb -load ~/.Xresources` to reload it.

-then you can launch ddd with `ddd --debugger newcdb --fontsize 12`.
+to `~/.Xresources`, and run `xrdb -load ~/.Xresources` to reload it. then you can launch ddd with `ddd --debugger newcdb --fontsize 12`.

 # Project template